 Erin Rivers obtained her Master’s of Applied Science in Occupational Therapy from McGill University in 2015.
 She has a background in Kinesiology and is a Certified Exercise Physiologist with the Canadian Society of Exercise Physiology.
 She has special interest in the areas of community-based rehabilitation, hand therapy, resilience post-trauma, and pediatrics.

-She recently co-wrote an article, Occupational therapy for military-related post-traumatic stress disorder: A call for action in Canada, which was published in the March/April 2016 journal, Occupational Therapy Now.
+She co-wrote an article, Occupational therapy for military-related post-traumatic stress disorder: A call for action in Canada, which was published in the March/April 2016 journal, Occupational Therapy Now.

-She is a member in good standing with the Canadian Association of Occupational Therapists, and the College of Occupational Therapists of Ontario.
+She is a Progressive Goal Attainment Program certified provider.
+Erin is a CSEP-Certified Exercise Physiologist and holds a CPR/AED Level C. She is a member in good standing with the Canadian Association of Occupational Therapists, and the College of Occupational Therapists of Ontario.